If there’s one thing that 2020 and the coronavirus pandemic brought into the spotlight, it was our daily routines – or, the demise of them, at least.

 Whether that’s by preparing meals in advance or booking meeting slots for one full day instead of having them across the whole week, any decisions you can make to prepare yourself ahead of time will undoubtedly help you get the most out of each working day.

 At Dojo, we’re empowering small business owners to grow by allowing them to accept card payments with ease with our range of contactless, mobile and portable card machines.
-We’ll get you paid faster than any other provider, as standard with next-day transfers, starting from 10am each day.
+We can get you paid faster with next-day transfers, starting from 10am each day.

 Methodology